-The best and the worst thing that you can go through as a biz owner is possibly raising your prices.
-It's awesome because it means that your business is growing, but it's always has the potential to be super awkward and uncomfortable when you need to have the “price is going up” conversation with your repeat clients.
-Here are some super simple ways for you to handle a price increase with your clients in a way they’ll love you more than ever.
+The best and the worst thing that you can go through as a biz owner is raising your prices.
+It's awesome, because it means that your business is growing, but it always has the potential to be super awkward and uncomfortable when you need to have a “the price is going up” conversation with your repeat clients.
+Here are some super simple ways for you to handle a price increase with your clients in a way that will make them love you more than ever.

 Methods to Deal

 "THE FINE PRINT"